 This is the exact time when pre emergent weed control is effective.
 Pre emergent products do nothing to fight weeds that have already grown.
 These treatments are meant to knock out weeds that are just germinating.
 But it’s important to remember that weed seeds can lay dormant, where they will remain unfazed by pre emergent products.
 That’s one reason why weed control is an ongoing process.

 Preventing weeds from germinating in your lawn makes more resources available for your grass.
 The more nutrients, water, and sunshine your grass can get in the spring, the greener and thicker it will be throughout its growing season.
 Plus, preventing weeds from growing past the germination point means you will have to yank fewer weeds by hand.
 That’s never a bad thing, right?

-If you’re an Atlanta-area homeowner who’s ready to get serious about lawn care, your best course of action is to call in a lawn care professional.
-Trained, experienced pros can assess your existing grass and recommend a care plan that will get you the most out of your lawn.
-Weeds, brown patches, thin grass – all of those problems could be history with one simple phone call.
+So, if you’re an Atlanta-area homeowner who’s ready to get serious about lawn care, call in a lawn care professional.
+Trained, experienced pros can assess your existing grass and recommend a care plan for your lawn.
+Hence, weeds, brown patches, thin grass – all of those problems could be history with one simple phone call.